QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits_mc.md

 CurrentModule = QuantumClifford.Experimental.NoisyCircuits
 ```

+!!! warning "Unstable"
+    This is experimental functionality with an unstable API.

 Import with `using QuantumClifford.Experimental.NoisyCircuits`.

 This module enables the simulation of noisy Clifford circuits through a Monte Carlo method where the same circuit is evaluated multiple times with random errors interspersed through it as prescribed by a given error model.